Qirias/Arxivision/README.md

 <img align="center" padding="2" src="data/images/arxivision/arxivisionlogo_black.png"/>

-ArXiVision is a Vulkan-based engine designed as a personal playground for exploring real-time optimization solutions and rendering techniques.
-It currently focuses on rendering rasterized voxels by importing .vox files.
-There are future plans for terrain generation using cellular automata.
+ArXiVision is a **GPU Driven Vulkan Engine** designed as a personal playground for exploring real-time optimization solutions and rendering techniques.
+It currently renders .vox scenes with rasterizing.
+There are future plans for non-procedural terrain generation.

 - <img align="left" width="32" src="https://i.pinimg.com/736x/99/65/5e/99655e9fe24eb0a7ea38de683cedb735.jpg"/>For more frequent updates you can follow me on <a href="https://twitter.com/Kiiiri7">X</a>.